Essaouira: History

 Archaeological research shows that Essaouira has been occupied since prehistoric times.
 The bay at Essaouira is partially sheltered by the island of Mogador, making it a peaceful harbor protected against strong marine winds.

 Antiquity

 Essaouira has long been considered one of the best anchorages of the Moroccan coast.
-The Carthaginian navigator Hanno visited in the 5th century BC and established the trading post of Arambys.
+The Carthaginian navigator Hanno visited in the 5th century BCE and established the trading post of Arambys.

-Around the end of the 1st century BCE or early 1st century CE, the Berber king Juba II established a Tyrian purple factory, processing the murex and purpura shells found in the intertidal rocks at Essaouira and the Iles Purpuraires.
+Around the end of the 1st century BCE or early 1st century CE, the Berber king of Mauretania Juba II established a Tyrian purple factory, processing the murex and purpura shells found in the intertidal rocks at Essaouira and the Iles Purpuraires.
 This dye colored the purple stripe in the togas worn by the Senators of Imperial Rome.

 A Roman villa was excavated on Mogador island.
 A Roman vase was found as well as coinage from the 3rd century CE.
 Most of the artifacts are now visible in the Sidi Mohammed ben Abdallah Museum and the Rabat Archaeological Museum.